 8 For we do not want you to be ignorant, brethren, of our trouble which came to us in Asia: that we were burdened beyond measure, above strength, so that we despaired even of life 9 Yes, we had the sentence of death in ourselves, that we should not trust in ourselves but in God who raises the dead,

 Verses 8-11 describe Paul’s trials in Asia (eastern Turkey).
-In this section, Paul invites the Corinthians to pray for him while he was under severe duress.
+In this section, Paul invited the Corinthians to pray for him while he was under severe duress.

 The word “for” connects verse 8 to the previous section.
-Paul now explains his real-life affliction.
+Paul now explained his real-life affliction.

 we do not want you to be ignorant, brethren,

-The apostle clearly wants the Corinthians to understand what he went through to deliver the gospel.
+The apostle clearly wanted the Corinthians to understand what he went through to deliver the gospel.

 of our trouble which came to us in Asia: